How to clean decking – experts reveal the best ways to scrub your deck with and without a pressure washer

 3. Blast away grime with a pressure washer

-But if you have got a pressure washer to hand, you'll want to get it ready if a lot of moss and algae has built up on the deck.
+But if you've already got a pressure washer to hand, you'll want to get it ready if a lot of moss and algae has built up on the deck.
 'Tackling your decking with a pressure washer will spray away any moss and grime that might have built up,' says Sophie Hermann.
 'Ensure that the setting on the pressure washer is suitable for your decking, otherwise, it could potentially damage the surface.'

 Brush cleaning decking